soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 Would they be able to learn how to add two decimal numbers ?
 We trained LSTM to predict result of addition of two decimal numbers.
 It is almost the same as language modelling.
-This time we ask model to read a ``sentence'' character by character and try to tell what fits best into missing space:
+This time we ask model to read a "sentence" character by character and try to tell what fits best into missing space:

 > 123 + 19 = ____

-Here correct answer consists of 4 characters: ``1'', ``4'', ``2'', and end of sequence character.
+Here correct answer consists of 4 characters: "1", "4", "2", and end of sequence character.

 Surprisingly, LSTMs with small tweaks is able to learn with 99% accuracy how to add 9 digit numbers.